 - Unstoppable Rage: Tracy's reaction to finding out her boyfriend has been cheating on her.

-- We Meet Again: Owen gets into a taxi with a guy who lost forty thousand dollars on the game he called wrong.
+- We Meet Again: Owen gets into a taxi with a guy who lost twenty thousand dollars on the game he called wrong.
 He gives him the slip at the airport, but then runs into him again on his way out.
 The taxi driver drops him off in the middle of the desert.

 - Women's Mysteries: Invoked.
-In a subversion of Mugged for Disguise, Owen convinces the bus driver to give him his uniform by exploiting their mutual complete ignorance (and Squick) about childbirth.
+In a subversion of Mugged for Disguise, Owen convinces the bus driver to give him his uniform by exploiting their mutual complete ignorance (and squick) about childbirth.